 Instructions

-- Meanwhile, in a large pot over high heat, add olive oil, garlic and onions.
-Cook for 2-3 minutes, until onions are translucent.
+- Saute the garlic and onion.
+Meanwhile, in a large pot over medium high heat, add the olive oil, garlic and onions.
+Cook for 2 to 3 minutes, until onions are translucent.

-- Add 4 chopped celery stalks and cook for another 3 minutes.
+- Add 4 celery stalks.
+Slice 4 celery stalks and add them to the pot.
+Cook for 2 minutes.

-- Add vegetable broth, stir and bring to boil.
-Cover and simmer on low (should still be slightly bubbling) for 30 minutes.
+- Simmer the broth.
+Add the vegetable broth, stir and bring to a boil.
+Cover and simmer on low for 20 minutes, or until the celery is tender.

 Notes